Daniel-Krueger/daniel-krueger.github.io/_posts/2026/2026-06-14-user-defined-API-part-3-actions-on-a-workflow-instance.md

 The most annoying thing here is not the 403 forbidden error, but I didn't find a more helpful error message on the server itself.
 It's state of the art, that the underlying reason is not send to the client, but some more information would be helpful on the server.

-## Attachments are not supported
-Unfortunately, there's no support for handling attachments.
-If you need this, you will have to fall back to the public API or the internal APIs in the browser.

-You may be able to return the base64 string of a single attachment with a business rule, but when you just want to provide a list of attachments, you are out of luck.

 ### Fixed start a workflow instance parameter
 While I can understand that the workflow and form type are fixed.
 I really don't get it that the business entity is also hard coded.
 Ok, I can it serves as an additional security layer and the client application doesn’t need to be aware of the id/GUID, but this also means, that you must create a separate endpoint for each business entity.
 I hope you don't need to configure this for a two-digit number of entities.